Citizen Science - Earthwatch Europe

 We are an active member of the European Citizen Science Association (ECSA) and a number of our scientists are members of the British Ecological Society (BES) citizen science working group.
 We participate in the Citizen Science Global Partnership and support the use of freshwater citizen science to monitor and improve progress towards the UN Sustainable Development Goals (SDGs) (indicator 6.3.2 in particular).

 We contribute to the EU COST action on Citizen Science to promote creativity, scientific literacy and innovation throughout Europe.
-Our Innovation Lead, Luigi Ceccaroni, chairs the working group on improving data standardization and interoperability (WG5) and we have been active in the working groups on society-science-policy interface (WG3) and developing synergies with education (WG2).
+Our Innovation Lead, Luigi Ceccaroni, chairs the working group on improving data standardisation and interoperability (WG5) and we have been active in the working groups on society-science-policy interface (WG3) and developing synergies with education (WG2).
 Our work on data interoperability focuses on the development of a recommendation on how to represent data and metadata in citizen science.
-This work is based on previous efforts by the US Citizen Science Association (CSA)’s International Data and Metadata Working Group to promote collaboration in citizen science through the development and/or improvement of international standards for citizen science data and metadata.
+This work is based on previous efforts by the US Citizen Science Association (CSA)’s International Data and Metadata Working Group to promote collaboration through the development and/or improvement of international standards for citizen science data and metadata.
 In this respect, Earthwatch also addresses the definition of interoperability standards for data exchange, re-usability and compatibility in citizen science, contributed to define core building blocks of these standards and outlined the way ahead based on the International Data and Metadata Working Group’s previous work.

 Using citizen science in our programmes